COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Refer to the following sections of this summary for more information:

 Response to treatment

-Treatment-associated decrease in mitosis and increase in histologic differentiation of the primary tumor are also prognostic of response.
+A treatment-associated decrease in mitosis and an increase in histological differentiation of the primary tumor are also prognostic of response.

 The accuracy of prognostication based on decrease in primary tumor size is less clear.
-In a study conducted by seven large international centers, 229 high-risk patients were treated in a variety of ways, including chemotherapy, surgical removal of the primary tumor, radiation to the tumor bed, high-dose myeloablative therapy plus stem cell transplant, and, in most cases, isotretinoin and anti-GD2 antibody immunotherapy enhanced by cytokines.
-Primary tumor response was measured after induction chemotherapy in three ways: as 30% or greater reduction in the longest dimension, 50% or greater reduction in tumor volume, or 65% or greater reduction in tumor volume (calculated from three tumor dimensions, a conventional radiologic technique).
+In a study conducted by seven large international centers, 229 high-risk patients were treated in a variety of ways.
+Treatment included chemotherapy, surgical removal of the primary tumor, radiation to the tumor bed, high-dose myeloablative therapy plus stem cell transplant, and, in most cases, isotretinoin and anti-GD2 antibody immunotherapy enhanced by cytokines.
+Primary tumor response was measured after induction chemotherapy in three ways: as 30% or greater reduction in the longest dimension, 50% or greater reduction in tumor volume, or 65% or greater reduction in tumor volume (calculated from three tumor dimensions, a conventional radiological technique).
 The measurements were performed at diagnosis and after induction chemotherapy before primary tumor resection.
-None of the methods of measuring primary tumor response at end of induction chemotherapy were predictive of survival.
+None of the methods of measuring primary tumor response at end of induction chemotherapy predicted survival.

 Levels of LDH and ferritin